phwes/katacoda-scenarios/apache-docker/step2.md

 I have supplied you with a couple of test php-pages that can be used for the apache server.
 Let us begin by moving the php testpage to our bind point:
 `mv test.txt html/index.php`{{execute}}
-Click the + sign in the toolbar of the terminal and `select port to view on Host1`.
+Click the + at the top of the terminal and `select port to view on Host1`.
 Then enter the port on our host machine that is connected to the apache container (8080).
 You should now see a php information page.